icon-project/community/guidelines/communication/bug-bounty.md

 ICON requires KYC to be done for all bug bounty hunters submitting a report and wanting a reward.
 If the entity is an individual, the information needed are Name, Address, Nationality, Birthday, copy of ID card, copy of residence certificate, criminal records and personal relations with politicians.
 If the entity is a company, business start date, address, country the business base on, copy of business certificate.
 And some information about people who have over 20% of the company's share.
 The collection of this information will be done by the ICON project team.

 Payouts are handled by the ICON team directly and are denominated in USD.
 However, payouts are done in ICX.
-If you disagree with the KYC requirement or you are denied by the KYC process, payouts cannot be done.
+If the reporter disagree with the KYC requirement or you are denied by the KYC process, payouts cannot be done.

 Blockchain/DLT